junjunragodos/JS-BookList-APP/README.md

 # JS-BookList-APP

-Pure JavaScript Vanilla with NO Frameworks and NO database but using LocalStorage.
+Pure JavaScript Vanilla with NO JS Frameworks and NO database only using LocalStorage to store data.

 > Coding used